Mintbase/templates/simple-token-drop/README.md

 ## Project Walkthrough

+ Users can connect or create a wallet to initiate the minting process.
+Additionally, an option is available to generate an account that will be automatically imported into the Mintbase wallet, complete with the corresponding NFT.

 The project is separated into two portions, the first one creates a wallet, server mints into it and then auto imports it.
 The alternate one deeplinks to a minting transaction on mintbase wallet.

 ## Run the project